-1. The highest issue price.
-2. The lowest cancellation price.
-3. The gross of tax net of expenses income distributed over the period (or, for accumulation units, allocated), taking account any sub-division or consolidation of units that occurred during that period.
-4. The Gross Yield (%), which is the gross of tax, net of expenses distribution for the last 12 months expressed as a percentage of the latest NAV (1) .
-5. Time weighted, annualised performance for the quarter, and one, three and five years to the end of the period under review.
-6. An appropriate analysis of performance, e.g. by location/property type.
-1. The total NAV of the scheme property at the end of each of those years.
-2. The NAV of each class of unit.
-3. The number of units of each class in existence or treated as in existence.
+A performance record over the last five annual accounting periods for units in each class of units in issue during each of those years detailing: 1.
 2. 3.
 4. 5.
-6. 1.
-2.
+6. The highest issue price.
+The lowest cancellation price.
+The gross of tax net of expenses income distributed over the period (or, for accumulation units, allocated), taking account any sub-division or consolidation of units that occurred during that period.
+The Gross Yield (%), which is the gross of tax, net of expenses distribution for the last 12 months expressed as a percentage of the latest NAV (1) .
+Time weighted, annualised performance for the quarter, and one, three and five years to the end of the period under review.
+An appropriate analysis of performance, e.g. by location/property type.
+As at the end of the last five annual accounting periods 1.
+2. 3.
+The total NAV of the scheme property at the end of each of those years.
+The NAV of each class of unit.
+The number of units of each class in existence or treated as in existence.